awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

    Invoke-Expression -Command (aws ecr get-login --no-include-email)
    ```
 **Important**
 When you execute this docker login command, the command string can be visible to other users on your system in a process list \(ps \-e\) display\.
-Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way and use them to gain push and pull access to your repositories\.
+Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way\.
+They could use the credentials to gain push and pull access to your repositories\.
 If you are not on a secure system, you should consider this risk and log in interactively by omitting the `-p password` option, and then entering the password when prompted\.

 ## Step 2: Get a Docker Image<a name="AWSCLI_get_docker_image"></a>

-Before you can push an image to Amazon ECR, you need to have one to push\.
-If you do not already have an image to use, you can create one by following the steps in [Docker Basics for Amazon ECR](docker-basics.md), or you can simply pull an image from Docker Hub that you would like to have in your Amazon ECR registry\.
-To pull the `ubuntu:trusty` image from Docker hub to your local system, run the following command:
+Before you can push an image to Amazon ECR, you must have one to push\.
+If you do not already have an image to use, you can create one by following the steps in [Docker Basics for Amazon ECR](docker-basics.md)\.
+Or, pull an image from Docker Hub that you would like to have in your Amazon ECR registry\.
+To pull the `ubuntu:trusty` image from Docker Hub to your local system, run the following command:

 ```
 $ docker pull ubuntu:trusty